• Academic Technology

 2. Some learning happens in an instructor-led classroom

 The power of blended learning methods lies in their ability to improve the student experience.
 Studies have shown “blended learning” reduces failure rates, improves learning, and boosts engagement.
-Blended learning combines the best aspects of face-to-face teaching and online instruction in ways that enable students to learn at their own pace.
+Blended learning combines the best aspects of face-to-face teaching and online instruction to enable students to learn at their own pace.
 For example, a student in a blended learning course who masters a concept earlier than his peers can move on without having to wait, and conversely, a student who needs more time is not forced to move forward before fully grasping the subject.
 It is proving to be a scalable learning model that simply works for diverse populations of students.

 Blended courses include a mix of both face-to-face, instructor-led learning, and online or digital course components that give students some control over path and pace.
 Blended learning is not a completely online course or a lecture course that is broadcast online.
 It also does not include course changes that simply swap analog tools for digital ones.
 In blended learning, the in-person and online elements work together to create a richer learning experience and do not simply duplicate course content in varying formats.

-Learning management systems, in-class response systems, adaptive learning platforms, tablets, smartphones, learning analytics and more — the landscape of blended learning tools and technologies is not only vast but also still evolving.
+Learning management systems, in-class response systems, adaptive learning platforms, tablets, smartphones, learning analytics, and more — the landscape of blended learning tools and technologies is not only vast but also still evolving.
 The most common technology used in blended learning, however, has been and remains to be video.

 For many educators, video is the primary delivery vehicle for blended learning content.